Css-Stylus-Styles/Better-gruvbox-obsidian/README.md

 Here are the font that can be seen in screenshots

 - Interface font is  : `Georgia`
-- Text Font is : HelvetivaNeue
+- Text Font is : `HelvetivaNeue`
-- Monospace font : Cascasdia code
+- Monospace font : `Cascasdia Code`